 The recommended starting dose of risperidone is 2 mg once daily in the evening.
 Individual dosage adjustments should occur at intervals of not less than 24 hours and in dosage increments of 1 mg per day.
-The recommended dose range is from 1 to 6 mg per day.
-Daily doses over 6 mg risperidone have not been investigated in patients with manic episodes.
+The recommended dose range is from 2 to 6 mg per day.